-The Rio Homem Waterfall, better known as Portela do Homem Waterfall, is my most important childhood memory of the Peneda-Gerês National Park.
-I still remember the first time I visited that place of waters in shades of greenish blue.
-It is perhaps the most sought-after waterfall in the whole Park, and the influx of tourists in the summer proves this.
+The Cascata do Rio Homem, better known as the Portela do Homem Waterfall, is my most striking childhood memory of the Peneda-Gerês Natural Park.
+I still remember the first time I visited that place with blue-green waters.

-In the summer, parking is not allowed along the access bridge to the waterfall, and it is obligatory to go up to the car park and then walk down to the waterfall bridge again.
+In the summer it is not usually allowed to park vehicles next to the access bridge to the waterfall and it is obligatory to go up to the parking lot and then down, on foot, until you find the access bridge to the waterfall again.

-The crystalline waters, coming from Rio Homem, form several lagoons of clear, pure and deep water that is often only seen in movies, and where only the bravest ones dive by jumping from the cliffs around them.
+The crystalline waters, coming from the Rio Homem, form several lagoons of limpid, pure and deep waters that are often only seen in movies, and where only the bravest dive from the rocks around them.

-This is definitely a must-stop, and I would almost say it’s a crime to leave the bathing suit at home.
+This is undoubtedly a mandatory stop, and I would almost say that it is a crime to leave your swimsuit at home.